Efficient C for ARM

 Structure layout in memory - before.

-If we sort the structure members by size:
+But if we sort the structure members by size, largest to smallest:

 struct